 A fyke net is simply a hoop net to which wings and a lead are attached.
 Wings are short lengths of mesh with float and lead lines that are attached to the lateral margins of the first hoop and extend the longitudinal plane of the trap.

 Bag Seines consist of a length of fine mesh strung between a positively buoyant line and a negatively buoyant line that is pulled through the water to encircle fish.
 A bag of the same mesh that extends behind the plane of the net is built into the midpoint, so that fish move into the bag as the net is pulled forward.
 A description of a seine normally includes its length, depth, the dimensions of the bag, and the mesh size and material.
-Sometimes the amount of floatation and weight on the lead and float lines is provided.
+Sometimes the amount of flotation and weight on the lead and float lines is provided.
 Bag Seines can be used by wading (walking) or deployment from a boat.
 A single deployment and retrieval of a bag seine is usually referred to as a haul.
 In the simplest technique, two people walk in parallel through the water holding the seine forming a U-shape behind them.
 Seines are also deployed by keeping one end fixed and deploying the net in a semi-circle, either by wading or from a boat.
 The bag seine haul is collected by bringing the two ends together and pulling the net forward so that the encircled fish end up in the bag.

 Bag seines are normally only used in water depths that are less than one half or two thirds the depth of the seine, so that the lead line remains on the bottom and the float line remains at the surface as the net is pulled forward.
 The netting process is easiest over smooth bottoms with no debris or obstructions, as the seine net can become snagged on rocks, logs etc., and often can only be freed by pulling the net backward off the object.
 Seine nets are used to target juvenile Asian carps.